remult/remult/docs/tutorials/tutorial-react.md

    **For this change to take effect, our React app's dev server must be restarted by terminating the `dev-react` script and running it again.**
    :::

-6. Add the following code to the `App` function component, and replace the start of the `return` statement, .
+6. Add the following code to the `App` function component, and replace the beginning of the `return` statement to include the user greeting and sign out button.

    *src/App.tsx*
    ```tsx